Ulcerative colitis treatment usually involves either drug therapy or surgery.

 - Vedolizumab (Entyvio).
 This medication was recently approved for treatment of ulcerative colitis for people who don't respond to or can't tolerate other treatments.
 It works by blocking inflammatory cells from getting to the site of inflammation.

 You may need additional medications to manage specific symptoms of ulcerative colitis.
 Always talk with your doctor before using over-the-counter medications.
 He or she may recommend one or more of the following.

 - Antibiotics.
 People with ulcerative colitis who run fevers will likely take antibiotics to help prevent or control infection.

 - Anti-diarrheal medications.
 For severe diarrhea, loperamide (Imodium) may be effective.
-Use anti-diarrheal medications with great caution, however, because they may increase the risk of toxic megacolon.
+Use anti-diarrheal medications with great caution and after talking with your doctor, because they may increase the risk of toxic megacolon (enlarged colon).

 - Pain relievers.
-For mild pain, your doctor may recommend acetaminophen (Tylenol, others) — but not ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, Anaprox), and diclofenac sodium (Voltaren, Solaraze), which can worsen symptoms and increase the severity of disease.
+For mild pain, your doctor may recommend acetaminophen (Tylenol, others) — but not ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve), and diclofenac sodium (Voltaren), which can worsen symptoms and increase the severity of disease.